-Students will demonstrate knowledge of agricultural and the scientific management of crop and livestock production.
+- Students will demonstrate knowledge of agricultural economics and business.

-Students will communicate effectively in writing about agriculture and natural resources concepts, methods, and analysis.
+- Students will communicate effectively orally and in writing about agriculture and natural resources concepts, methods, and analysis.

 565 - Allied Health Sciences - AS Outcomes

-Students will classify the principles of public health.
+- Students will identify and recognize the principles of public health.

 575 - Respiratory Care - AAS Outcomes

 - Students will operate equipment commonly used in respiratory care procedures.